djlcp/coding-programme/README.md

 Links to go here about DNS and how browsers render code

 You can find my completed code in the 'Session 2' Folder.
-The way i've done is not necessarily going to be the right way, as there are many different ways to get to the same end result (something that looks the same).
+Remember that the way i've done it is not necessarily going to be the right way, as there are many different ways to get to the same end result (something that looks the same).

 ##### 3 - Coding up the design of session 2